Why I'll Never Install a Stove in My Kitchen Island

 In contemporary design, the kitchen is no longer just a place for preparing meals; it's now a social hub where conversations are shared, and memorable moments are created.

-One emblematic feature of modern kitchen design is the kitchen island.
+One emblematic feature of modern kitchen design is the kitchen island, according to premium interior designers.
 This standalone piece has become an indispensable component of many homes, offering extra workspace, storage, seating, and sometimes, a spot for the stove.
-However, I've come to a somewhat controversial conclusion: I'll never install a stove in my kitchen island.

 You may wonder, why?
 It's fashionable, convenient, and gives an open feel to the kitchen.
 True, but let me take you through my journey of understanding kitchen design, the traditional kitchen triangle concept, and why the rising trend of stoves in kitchen islands might not be the best choice for everyone.